This section examines an important problem in the field of algorithms that can be used to solve many problems (including the matching problem).

 }

-In this algorithm, we use the DFS algorithm to find an augmenting path.
-This algorithm adds at least one unit to the existing flow in each step, and since the time complexity of DFS is linear, the algorithm has a time complexity of \(O(ef)\), where e is the number of edges and f is the maximum flow value.
+In this algorithm, we have used the DFS algorithm to find an augmenting path.
+This algorithm adds at least one unit to the current flow at each step, and since DFS has linear time complexity, this algorithm has a time complexity of \(O(ef)\), where e is the number of edges and f is the maximum flow value.
+If we used the BFS algorithm instead of DFS, a bound of \(O(ve^2)\) has also been proven, which we will not go into.

-Using the maximum flow algorithm, we can obtain vertex and edge connectivity numbers in polynomial time.
+With the help of the max-flow algorithm, vertex and edge connectivity can be found in polynomial time.

-To find the edge connectivity number, for each edge we add two directed edges with weight 1 in opposite directions between the two vertices.
-Then we find the maximum flow between every pair of vertices, which equals the minimum cut.
-Since the minimum cut doesn't cut both directions of an edge, the minimum cut of this directed graph is equivalent to the undirected graph's.
-As every cut disconnects two vertices, this value is greater than the graph's edge connectivity number.
-However, since the minimum number of edges required to disconnect any two vertices corresponds to the minimum of these cuts, this minimum cut value equals the graph's edge connectivity number.
-The time complexity of this algorithm is \(O(v^3e)\) because the solution is smaller than the number of vertices.
+To find the edge connectivity, for each undirected edge, we add two directed edges with weight 1 in opposite directions between the two vertices.
+Then, we find the maximum flow between any two vertices, which is also equal to the minimum cut.
+Given that the minimum cut does not cut both directions of an edge, the minimum cut of this graph is equal to that of the undirected graph.
+And every cut disconnects two vertices, so it is greater than the edge connectivity of the graph.
+Since the minimum number of edges required to disconnect a graph separates two vertices, the minimum of these cuts is the edge connectivity of the graph.
+The time complexity of this algorithm is \(O(v^3e)\) because the answer is less than the number of vertices.

-To find the vertex connectivity number, we construct a new graph where each vertex is split into two nodes: an input node and an output node.
-For each original edge, we add two directed edges: from the input node of one vertex to the output node of the other, and vice versa.
-For each vertex, we connect its input node to its output node.
-Edges corresponding to original edges have infinite capacity, while intra-vertex edges have capacity 1.
-To determine how many vertices need to be removed to disconnect two target vertices, we find the minimum cut between those two vertices in this transformed graph.
-By calculating this value for all vertex pairs, we obtain the vertex connectivity number.
-The time complexity of this algorithm is \(O(v^3e)\) because the solution is smaller than the number of vertices.
+To find the vertex connectivity of the graph, we construct a new graph where each vertex in the original graph corresponds to two vertices in the new graph: an "in" vertex and an "out" vertex.
+For each edge in the original graph, we add two edges in the new graph: from the "out" vertex of one endpoint to the "in" vertex of the other, and vice versa.
+For each original vertex, we also add an edge from its "in" vertex to its "out" vertex.
+The edges corresponding to the original edges have infinite capacity, and the edges within each vertex (from "in" to "out") have a capacity of 1.
+To determine how many vertices need to be removed to disconnect two given vertices, we can find the minimum cut between these two "in" vertices (or "out" vertices) in the new graph.
+We compute this value for all pairs of vertices to find the vertex connectivity.
+The time complexity of this algorithm is \(O(v^3e)\) because the answer is less than the number of vertices.